-In 2012, Ashley was named by B-Metro magazine as a “Rising Star” in the Birmingham Bar.
+In 2012 and 2019, Ashley was named by B-Metro magazine as a “Rising Star” in the Birmingham Bar.
 In 2014, Ashley was selected by peer review in the Super Lawyers® Rising Stars® Edition of 2014.
 She received that same award again in 2015, 2016, and 2018.
 While up to 5% of the lawyers in the state are named to Super Lawyers, no more than 2.5% are named to the Rising Stars list, marking this as a tremendous honor.
 She has also been selected by The National Trial Lawyers as a “Top 40 Under 40 Trial Lawyer.”

 In 2015, Ashley was selected as one of AL.com’s “Women Who Shape the State,” B-Metro’s “Top Women Lawyers” and in Business Alabama, Top Attorneys in Alabama, as a “Rising Star.”
 In 2016, Ashley was selected as a “Rising Star” by Birmingham Business Journal.
 In 2017, Ashley was selected as The National Trial Lawyers: Medical Malpractice Trial Lawyers Association Top 25 and became a member of the Multimillion Dollar Advocates Forum.
 Ashley was nominated and selected to Birmingham’s Magazine 2018 Ones to Watch: Top Influencers Under 40.
 The organization recognizes the region’s “best and brightest young professional.”